Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Even among startups funded by Y Combinator, the hottest accelerator in the world, I heard reports that a startling number of them were pondering ICOs.
 Even Silicon Valley elite wanted to break the rules!
 In this case, they wanted a way out of their illiquid startup ownership, and speculators were all too pleased to provide it to them.

 It was only in retrospect that they would each realize why these rules were there in the first place.
-Once again, crypto was forced relearn the lessons that traditional finance had long ago internalized.
+Once again, crypto relearned the lessons that traditional finance had long ago internalized.

 # The revolution that cried wolf
+Let's grant that the ICO bubble was instigated by a desire to break the rules around capital formation.
 Today, with the dust having settled and the ICO bubble now an awkward memory, we can reexamine its battle cries with more clarity.

-Did people really care about reforming the rules around capital formation?
+Did people really care about changing the rules around capital formation?
 Did they really care about democratizing investing access?
-Did they really care about changing the accredited investor laws, financial disclosures and AML/KYC requirements?
+Did they really care about reforming accredited investor laws, financial disclosures and AML/KYC requirements?

-Many commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [them](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the energy of revolution.
+Many commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [these](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the frenzy of revolution.
 I don't see much clamoring for this in 2019.

 As for the file sharing revolution—copyright law is, for all intents and purposes, mostly intact 20 years later.

 So what does the file sharing revolution tell you about the ICO bubble?

-Primarily, it tells you that you should not take ideology at its word.
+First, it tells you that you should not take ideology at its word.
 The underlying causes of revolutions are usually more pragmatic than they appear.

-It also explains the supply and demand for ICOs, which mostly stemmed from many companies and individuals who were desperate to break the rules around capital formation.
-Once that desire the break the rules has waned, the rule breaking is likely to quietly stop.
+It also explains the supply and demand for ICOs, which mostly stemmed from companies and individuals who were desperate to break the rules around capital formation.
+Once the desire to break the rules has waned, the revolution is likely to stop.
+That seems to be what we've seen.

 But beyond ideology, there's another, darker side to explaining the ICO bubble—as an enabler of fraud, manipulation, and gambling.
 For this, we turn to our second historical model: the penny stock boom of the 90s.